elileinkram/_feedstack_web/README.md

+# About

+Jasper is a programmable social network.

 # How it works

 A [Post](https://github.com/elijahleinkram/feed-samples/blob/master/classes/post.js) enters the feed.
 The person who makes the post is the [Author](https://github.com/elijahleinkram/feed-samples/blob/master/classes/author.js).
 The person who views the post is the [Reader](https://github.com/elijahleinkram/feed-samples/blob/master/classes/reader.js).